aermosina86-sudo/fontanadelnettuno/triples.md

 * **Fontana Pietro**
 * **Ditta Fontanarte**

-This shows that the keyword **“fontana”** is not precise by itself.
-It needs semantic disambiguation.
+This showed that the keyword **“fontana”** is not precise by itself.

 ---

-## ChatGPT proposal
+## ChatGPT triples for Gap 2

-ChatGPT proposed creating a small project-level SKOS concept explaining the difference between **fontana as a water feature** and **Fontana as a proper name**.
+ChatGPT proposed creating a small project-level SKOS concept to distinguish **fontana as a water feature** from **Fontana as a proper name**.

-This was useful because this gap is methodological.
-It does not add a new historical fact about the monument.
-Instead, it documents why manual filtering was necessary.

-## Final selected RDF triples

 ```turtle
 @prefix skos:    <http://www.w3.org/2004/02/skos/core#> .